ghashy/redis-in-action/doc/src/feed.md

 # Feed schema

-We use here `&` symbol delimiter between zset score and value.
+We use here `&` symbol as delimiter between zset score and value.

 ## Articles block